CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/http/execute-http-request/execute-http-request-block-1.md

 ## Description

-Executes an HTTP rest request and returns a response.
+Executes an HTTP request and returns a response.

 ## Examples